All You Need to Know About Syphilis Sore

 The sore doesn’t just remain but develops two (2) to three (3) weeks after the infection and could heal spontaneously after about three (3) to six (6) weeks.
 The sore, however, goes away but the disease does not which consequently proceeds to the secondary stage.

-The secondary stage of syphilis sore
+The secondary stage

 This stage is reached four (4) to ten (10) weeks after chancre and mimics a lot of symptoms which is the reason syphilis is generally referred to as ‘the great pretender.’
 This stage of syphilis sore can look like a host of other illnesses and go away without treatment but if not managed, would proceed to the third stage.